CommonRoad/commonroad-autoware-interface/README.md

 ## Functionality
 - This page shows how to initialize the state of the ego vehicle and how to set a goal in rviz: https://autowarefoundation.github.io/autoware-documentation/latest/tutorials/ad-hoc-simulation/planning-simulation/
+- Store a solution trajectory:
+    - Set config parameter `store_trajectory` to True and define a solution file path with the config parameter `store_trajectory_file`
+    - The trajectory is stored as soon as the goal is reached
 - Replay a solution trajectory: Trajectories can be replayed by adding the path to the solution file as a launch argument, e.g.: `ros2 launch tum_launch cr2autoware.launch.xml map_path:="sample-map-planning" solution_file:="sample-map-planning/solutions/solution1.xml"`.
 Use the engage button to start/pause/restart the trajectory replaying.
 - Some test maps (CommonRoad + OSM (Autoware) + configuration) can be found in `autoware/src/universe/autoware.universe/planning/tum_commonroad_planning/dfg-car/src/cr2autoware/data/test_maps/lanelet2`.
 If you want to create your own Autoware-compatible maps: [Load CommonRoad scenarios: usage and explanation](https://gitlab.lrz.de/cps/dfg-car/-/wikis/Usage-and-explanation:-load-commonroad-scenarios)